 Morphotek currently has several monoclonal antibodies in clinical development for cancer and inflammatory disease.
-Our lead program, farletuzumab has completed a global Phase 3 clinical study testing for efficacy in patients with platinum-sensitive, relapsed ovarian cancer and a Phase 2 clinical study in 1st-line non-small cell lung cancer.
+Our lead program, farletuzumab, has completed a global Phase 3 clinical study in patients with platinum-sensitive, relapsed ovarian cancer and a Phase 2 clinical study in 1st-line non-small cell lung cancer.

-Morphotek’s other lead monoclonal antibody programs, amatuximab and ontuxizumab, are also being tested in clinical studies for efficacy in cancers that are positive for the target to which they specifically bind, namely mesothelin and endosialin/TEM-1, respectively.
+Morphotek’s other lead monoclonal antibody programs, amatuximab and ontuxizumab, have been tested in clinical studies in cancers that are positive for the target to which they specifically bind, namely mesothelin and endosialin/TEM-1, respectively.
 Mesothelin has been shown to be expressed on a variety of malignancies including pancreatic adenocarcinoma, mesothelioma, non-small cell lung carcinoma and ovarian cancers.
-Amatuximab is being tested in a randomized, double-blind, controlled, Phase 2 study in 1st-line mesothelioma.
 Endosialin/TEM-1 is a protein whose expression is primarily restricted to tumor-associated pericytes and tumor stromal cells.
 Ontuxizumab has been tested in Phase 2 clinical trials across a number of different cancer types.